 - Evaluate current and past environmental practices.

-If Phase I reveals potential risks, a Phase II is carried out to further evaluate.
-This phase includes soil, water and air sampling, as well as laboratory analyzes to quantify contamination.
+If Phase I reveals potential risks, a Phase II is conducted to further the assessment.
+This phase includes soil, water, and air sampling, as well as laboratory analyses to quantify contamination.

 Phase II Objectives